-- Press the Subtron to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The Uconnect[®] Phone will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted.
+- 2. After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The Uconnect® Phone will ask you to verify that you wish to delete all the entries from the phonebook. - 3.
+After confirmation, the phonebook entries will be deleted.

-- Only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.
+- $\bullet\;$ Only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.